akuklev/LiterateKotlin/README.md

   ...
 ```

-To avoid misalignment, `j.state` must read out the properties immediately when invoked; all properties must be data-only, i.e. either of primitive type, or hereditarily immutable.
+Invoking `j.state` must create an instant snapshot of those properties; all properties must be data-only, i.e. of primitive or purely algebraic data type.

 ## Strong object typing
 Eventually, structured concurrency should be generalized to structured ownership, with a general notion of managed object and managing scopes.
 Kotlinesque coroutine scopes and Rustacean lifetimes are managing scopes, jobs and shared mutable variables are respective managed objects, governed by separation logic.
 Redistributable references to managed objects can be faithfully treated as values, types of which are path-dependent (in Scala sense) on their respective managing scopes (cs.Job, lt.Var).
 Thus, to handle them, it would suffice to support full-blown PDTs and allow passing objects (coroutine scopes, lifetimes, etc.) not only as arguments, but alternatively as parameters, e.g. `fun <cs : CoroutineScope> example(v : cs.MutRef<Int>)`.